 In 2002, McCourt founded the North Edmonton Sculpture Workshop, a cooperative shared-studio project focused on facilitating the creation and promotion of contemporary sculpture.
 The NESW independently produced the unprecedented “Big Things” outdoor sculpture series at the Royal Alberta Museum from 2002 to 2006.

-In 2003, McCourt was an instructor of Visual Fundamentals at the University of Alberta.
-In 2004, alongside Premier Ralph Klein, McCourt unveiled a monumental, 18-foot-tall commissioned sculpture entitled A Modern Outlook, at 18550-118A Avenue in Edmonton.
-In 2005, McCourt organized the Alberta Centennial Sculpture Exhibition at the Royal Alberta Museum, and showed his sculptures for the first time in the United States, at the newly opened Sculpturesite Gallery in San Francisco.
+In 2003, McCourt taught Visual Fundamentals at the University of Alberta.
+In 2004, alongside Alberta Premier Ralph Klein, McCourt unveiled a privately commissioned, 18-foot-tall monumental sculpture entitled A Modern Outlook, at 18550-118A Avenue in Edmonton.
+In 2005, McCourt organized the Alberta Centennial Sculpture Exhibition at the Royal Alberta Museum, and exhibited his sculptures in the United States for the first time, at Sculpturesite Gallery in downtown San Francisco.

-In 2007, McCourt opened Common Sense, a gallery space at 10546 – 115 street in downtown Edmonton.
+In 2008, McCourt opened Common Sense, a gallery space at 10546 – 115 street in downtown Edmonton.
 With a mandate to give 100% of proceeds from art sales to exhibiting artists, Common Sense does not fit the mold of either a commercial gallery or a traditional artist run centre.
-According to art writer Amy Fung, “Common Sense is not actually an artist-run centre in any official sense, but a space run by artists in the old-fashioned sense…. essentially an artist’s wet dream in our space-deprived city.”
-In 2008, McCourt won the Connect2Edmonton “Column of the Year” award for his writing on the visual arts in Edmonton, and that same year married a fellow Edmonton artist: Nola Cassady.
+According to Vue Weekly, “Common Sense is not actually an artist-run centre in any official sense, but a space run by artists in the old-fashioned sense…. essentially an artist’s wet dream in our space-deprived city.”
+That same year, McCourt won the Connect2Edmonton “Column of the Year” award for writing on the visual arts in Edmonton, and married the Edmonton artist Nola Cassady.